hamza-hnt/Hamza-Hnt/README.md

 Here are a few examples of the projects I have worked on:

-- **42sh**: A custom shell implementation in C with advanced features like AST parsing and command execution.
+- **42sh**: A custom POSIX-compliant shell in C, supporting redirections, pipes, built-ins, and control structures.
-- **Bittorrent**: A lightweight BitTorrent client with a focus on metadata parsing and efficient file handling.
+- **BitTorrent**: A lightweight client in C implementing the BitTorrent protocol with metadata parsing and efficient file handling.
-- **Tiger**: A compiler in C++, following the front-end/middle-end/back-end architecture, including lexical analysis, parsing...
+- **Tiger**: A modular compiler in C++ for the Tiger language, including lexical analysis, parsing, AST construction, desugaring, and IR generation.
-- **malloc**: A custom memory allocator built from scratch, including implementations for `malloc`, `free`, and `realloc`.
+- **malloc**: A custom memory allocator in C, implementing `malloc`, `free`, and `realloc` from scratch.
-- **myfind**: A command-line utility similar to `find`, capable of parsing complex queries and generating an abstract syntax tree (AST).
+- **myfind**: A command-line tool similar to `find`, capable of parsing complex queries and building an AST for flexible file searching.

-## Contact
+- **ERO**: A Python project for graph-based optimization, modeling drones and snowplows routes on real OSM data with algorithms like Eulerian paths and Chinese Postman.

-If you're interested in any of these projects, feel free to contact me at **hamza.hannat@epita.fr**.
-I'd be happy to share details or discuss potential opportunities.
+- **PING**: A workspace manager (IDE) built with Quarkus and React, featuring JWT authentication, project/folder/file management APIs, and OpenAPI documentation.

 Thank you for visiting my repository!

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->